tjb-altf4/chia-healthcheck/README.md

 # chia-healthcheck
-healthcheck for chia and chia-fork containers
+Healthcheck for chia and chia-fork containers.
+This was designed around containerised PoSt services, Unraid specific events and notifications, but could be easily adapted for alternate scenarios.